banksjt21/Book-Collection/README.md

 ## Introduction

-Tsundoku (Japanese: 積ん読) refers to the phenomenon of acquiring reading materials, but letting them pile up in one's home without reading them.
+Tsundoku refers to the phenomenon of acquiring reading materials, but letting them pile up in one's home without reading them.
+It is also used to refer to books ready for reading later when they are on a bookshelf.

 Tsundoku, as an app, was developed to allow users to easily manage their ever-growing book collection.
-It is available for preview [here](https://tsundoku-crpc.onrender.com).
+Books can be added to your collection by simplying utilizing the search page.
+This feature, which is powered by the Google Books API, returns a page of ten books which closely match your search terms.
+Once the desired book is located, simply press the 'Add to Collection' button and Voilà!

-Note: This app is currently in its beta phase.
-Certain pages, features, etc. and your saved books may be modified without notice.
+Note: This app is currently in its alpha phase and is still in active development.
+As such, certain pages, features, etc. and your saved books may be added, modified, and/or deleted without notice.

+Tsundoku is available for preview [here](https://tsundoku-crpc.onrender.com).
 <br><br><br>